-&lt;sup>7 See Norms for the Distribution and Reception of Holy Communion Under Both Kinds in the Dioceses of the United States of America at n.
+7 See Norms for the Distribution and Reception of Holy Communion Under Both Kinds in the Dioceses of the United States of America n.
 39: "The practice of extraordinary ministers of Holy Communion waiting to receive Holy Communion until after the distribution of Holy Communion is not in accord with liturgical law."

-When receiving Communion, the extraordinary minister bows his or her head as a sign of reverence before receiving the Sacrament.
-After receiving Communion, an extraordinary minister may accept a sacred vessel from the priest and assist him in administering the Sacrament to the other extraordinary ministers.
+Sacrament to the other extraordinary ministers.
 However, it is not permitted to pass the paten, ciborium or cup from one extraordinary minister to another.